-Anonymous reports are accepted but can give rise to a need to investigate to determine if the parties can be identified If not, no further formal action is taken, though measures intended to protect the community may be enacted.
-The University of Mount Union tries to provide supportive measures to all Complainants, which may be impossible with an anonymous report that does not identify the Complainant.

-Because reporting carries no obligation to initiate a formal response, and because the University of Mount Union respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows the University of Mount Union to discuss and/or provide supportive measures.
+Anonymous reports are accepted but can give rise to a need to investigate.
+The University of Mount Union tries to provide supportive measures to all Complainants, which is impossible with an anonymous report.
+Because reporting carries no obligation to initiate a formal response, and as the University of Mount Union respects Complainant requests to dismiss complaints unless there is a compelling threat to health and/or safety, the Complainant is largely in control and should not fear a loss of privacy by making a report that allows the University of Mount Union to discuss and/or provide supportive measures.

-As used in this Policy, the term "Formal Complaint" means a document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University of Mount Union) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the complaint, and requests that the University of Mount Union investigate the allegations.
+A Formal Complaint means a document submitted or signed by the Complainant or signed by a Title IX co-coordinator alleging a policy violation by a Respondent and requesting that the University of Mount Union investigate the allegation(s).
+A complaint may be filed with a Title IX co-coordinator in person, by mail, or by electronic mail, by using the contact information in the section immediately above, or as described in this section.
+As used in this paragraph, the phrase "document filed by a Complainant" means a document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University of Mount Union) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the complaint, and requests that the University of Mount Union investigate the allegations.

-If notice is submitted in a form that does not meet this standard, the Senior Title IX Administrator or Title IX co-coordinator will contact the Complainant to ensure that it is filed correctly.
+If notice is submitted in a form that does not meet this standard, the Title IX co-coordinator will contact the Complainant to ensure that it is filed correctly.